 Annual big-picture checkup — Once a year a live meeting will take place, with the primary purpose of talking about your retirement goals.
 This includes your time horizon, where you want to retire, and helping you to achieve any updated goals.

 Security — Security is provided by New Signature, which is a Microsoft National Solutions Provider.
 They provide the highest level of security and confidentiality for your information.

 What Is Rebalance IRA?

-Rebalance IRA is a robo-advisor that takes over the job of managing your IRAs for you.
+Rebalance IRA is a robo advisor that takes over the job of managing your IRAs for you.
 What’s more, they do it at fees that are much lower than what you typically find in 401(k) accounts, or what traditional investment managers charge.
-Their mission is to deliver “premium quality without premium cost.”
+Their mission is to deliver “premium quality without the premium cost.”